SrikanthChilaka/webapp-fork/README.md

 As a user, I will be able to update and get the account information after entering the credentials using basic auth.

 As a user, I can also add products, update them respectively.

+As a user, I can upload images to the products that are created.

 Setup Autorun Using Systemd
 ## Requirements